Zero23ku/dockerizer-terraria-server/README.md

 You can learn more about it [here](https://tshock.readme.io/docs)

+This image is based on Linux Alpine 3.9.6 using [tShock v4.3.26](https://github.com/Pryaxis/TShock/releases) for Terraria 1.3.5.3

 # How to run

 If you wanna try it, use the following command: